jakubklinger/Financial-Operations-Team-Productivity-Tracker/README.md

 💡 **Key Insight**

 Good quality work tools need to be based on an approach that involves minimum user input while allowing for complex calculations.
 With this tool I wanted to showcase that utilizing simple VBA scripts can help with creating a file that is easy to use for an end user while still providing advanced functionality.
+Weighted productivity provides a more informative measure than task volume alone because different work types have different complexity levels.

 ✉ **---Contact me---**
 For any questions, please contact me at jakub.klinger1996@gmail.com.